DomiKamu/OhmerPrems/README.md

 ## License Clauses

 All ***OhmerPrems*** modules (even free) remain under **proprietary license**.

 Full version is watermaked for each member, and of course, cannot be shared, sold or distributed to any third party (obviously, it can be used on all owned computers).
-Please read "LICENSE.txt" enclosed in your downloaded package.
+Please read "LICENSE-FULL.txt" enclosed in your downloaded package.

 All graphic materials, Ohmer logo and related resources cannot be used for derivative works and remains the proprietary of Dominique Camus (Ohmer Modules & OhmerPrems developer).

 All SVG graphics named 'XB_....svg' are designed by **Xavier Belmont** (ask him the permission if you'll want to use them in your productions).
 Thanks Xavier!

 Thanks to **Marc Boulé** (author of excellent ImpromptuModular/Geodesics plugins) for C++ code who permit to swap ports SVG metal textures (silver, gold) "on-the-fly", like push buttons and screws...

 Feature requests, suggestions, and bug reports are welcome on this GitHub repository.